tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/14-decoupling-model-artifacts.md

 reclaimPolicy: Delete
 ```

-This is the Trident backend configuration for the backend integration with FSxN:
+This is the Trident backend configuration for the backend integration with FSx for NetApp ONTAP:

 ```
 apiVersion: trident.netapp.io/v1